sukhbir-singh/blog/_posts/2018-08-05-gsoc-2018-final-submission-report.md

 ![Google Summer of Code Image](https://github.com/sukhbir-singh/blog/raw/master/assets/images/gsoc_image.png "Google Summer of Code Image")

 Hello,
 I am Sukhbir Singh, an undergraduate from National Institute of Technology Hamirpur.
 I worked with [Amahi](https://github.com/amahi/) Organization as Google Summer of Code Student over last summer.
 It was the most exciting summer I ever had.
-Weekly meetings, Daily challenges, Discussion about Silicon Valley culture, Learning more about Ruby on Rails framework, Making good connections and what else could we imagine.
+Weekly meetings, Daily challenges, Discussion about Silicon Valley culture, Learning more about Ruby on Rails framework, Making good connections and what else could I imagine.

-During this period, I have worked with the core team of Amahi to develop features and functionalities for the latest release of Amahi known as **Amahi 11**, which is the newer version of Linux powered home server.
+During this period, I have worked with the core team of Amahi to develop features and functionalities for the latest release of Amahi known as **Amahi 11**, which is the newer version of Linux-powered home server.

 ## Project Details